6 Carleton University Academic Regulations

 Standing in a course is determined by the course instructor subject to the approval of the Faculty Dean.
 This means that grades submitted by the instructor may be subject to revision.
 No grades are final until they have been approved by the Dean.

-The last date to withdraw without financial penalty late Summer term courses is July 24, 2017.
+The last date to withdraw without financial penalty is May 24, 2019.

 6.5 Requests for academic accommodation